Last Updated: April 6, 2026 | Originally Published: May 8, 2025

 Check out our Japan Travel Hub for more guides, including JR Pass Guide 2026.

-With years spent living, working, and exploring across Korea, Japan, and China, I share firsthand insights into East Asia's rich cultures, hidden gems, and everyday life.
-My journey also includes studying in Malaysia and traveling through Southeast Asia, experiences that have deepened my appreciation for the region's diversity.
-Through practical tips, local stories, and travel guides, I aim to help fellow explorers discover both the celebrated highlights and the lesser-known corners of East Asia.
+Sam Konneh is an AI strategist and digital marketer based in Seoul, South Korea.
+With years spent living, working, and exploring across Korea, Japan, and China, he shares firsthand insights into East Asia's cultures, hidden gems, and everyday life.
+A graduate of Inha University and KDI Graduate School, Sam combines data-driven expertise with on-the-ground experience.
+His journey also includes studying in Malaysia and traveling through Southeast Asia.
+Through practical tips, local stories, and travel guides, he helps fellow explorers discover both the celebrated highlights and the lesser-known corners of East Asia.